 While all roses can use occasional pruning, the amount you need to prune will vary based on the variety.
 Larger roses often do well when pruned back severely every year, which will also help ensure they don't outgrow the container.
 This could be too much for a smaller rose bush, though, which is why you should look up specific pruning instructions for your rose variety.

-Regardless of the variety of rose you're growing, pruning should always be done in early spring and should involve a little shaping of the bush as well as the removal of suckers, which should improve airflow and light penetration in the whole plant.
+Regardless of the variety of rose you're growing, pruning should generally done in late winter to early spring and should involve a little shaping of the bush as well as the removal of suckers, which should improve airflow and light penetration in the whole plant.
 It's also important to deadhead flowers after they die.
 Deadheading can not only make your bush look more attractive but also helps spur repeat-blooming roses to produce more flowers.

 Winterizing Container Roses